rfo909/RForth/README.md

 Stack language
 --------------
-Like traditional Forth, RForth is also stack oriented.
+Like traditional Forth, RFOrth is also stack oriented.
 As with Forth, it is a language without syntax, everything is a word.
 Words are separated by whitespace.
-RFOrth supports native words, which augment the compiler, and it uses a dictionary.
+RFOrth supports immediate words, which augment the compiler, and it uses a dictionary.

 ```